Pierce Brosnan: After James Bond

-A third-time collaboration with director Martin Campbell would have seen Brosnan starring in a film adaptation of Ernest Hemingway's 1950 novel Across the River and into the Trees.
+A third collaboration with director Martin Campbell would have seen Brosnan starring in a film adaptation of Ernest Hemingway's 1950 novel Across the River and into the Trees.
 However, the reluctance of investors to finance the production along with several delays led both Brosnan and Campbell to drop out of the project.
 Paula Ortiz was later brought on to direct the film and Liev Schreiber replaced Brosnan in the lead role.

 In 2018, Brosnan co-starred with Guy Pearce and Minnie Driver in a mystery thriller film called Spinning Man, based on George Harrar's novel of the same name.
 He later reprised his role as Sam Carmichael in the sequel to Catherine Johnson's Mamma Mia!, entitled Mamma Mia!
 Here We Go Again, along with the rest of the cast members from the first film.
 He also had a supporting role in the action thriller headlined by Dave Bautista in Final Score.

 In 2021, Brosnan executive produced and starred in the heist caper entitled The Misfits directed by Renny Harlin from a screenplay by Robert Henry and Kurt Wimmer.
 The film was released to poor reception from critics.
 He also appeared in A24's horror film False Positive opposite Ilana Glazer, who co-wrote and co-produced it, as well.
 The film was a moderate success.

-In March 2021, Brosnan was cast as Doctor Fate/Kent Nelson in the DC Extended Universe film, Black Adam.
-In July 2021, he joined Adam Devine in the Netflix action-comedy film The Out-Laws directed by Tyler Spindel.
+Brosnan played Doctor Fate/Kent Nelson in the 2022 DC Extended Universe film, Black Adam.
+He joined Adam Devine in the Netflix action-comedy film The Out-Laws (2023) directed by Tyler Spindel.
+Also that year, Brosnan starred as King Louis XIV in the family adventure film The King's Daughter based on the 1997 novel The Moon and the Sun by Vonda N. McIntyre.

-In 2022, Brosnan starred as King Louis XIV in the family adventure film The King’s Daughter based on the 1997 novel The Moon and the Sun by Vonda N. McIntyre.
-It was set to have a limited theatrical release in the U.S. and Canada on 21 January 2022.
+Brosnan led the 2023 hitman thriller film Fast Charlie directed by Phillip Noyce.